 The BDS Movement

-The Palestinian-led BDS movement is a global movement initiated in 2005 following a call from Palestinian civil society for the international community to use the tactics of Boycott, Divestment and Sanctions to oppose Israel's regime of settler-colonialism, military occupation and apartheid.
+The Palestinian-led BDS movement is a global campaign initiated in 2005 following a call from Palestinian civil society for the international community to use the tactics of boycott, divestment and sanctions to oppose Israel's regime of settler-colonialism, military occupation and apartheid.

-Inspired by the South African anti-apartheid movement, the Palestinian BDS call urges nonviolent pressure on Israel until it complies with international law by meeting three demands:
+Inspired by the South African anti-apartheid movement, the Palestinian BDS call urges nonviolent pressure on Israel, including through pressuring international companies or institutions that are propping up Israel's system of oppression, until it complies with international law by meeting three demands:

 1) End the colonisation and occupation of all Palestinian land, and dismantle the apartheid wall.